grancu/testrepo/README.md

 ## Other documentation
 - Readme explaining for CI/CD integration [here](/READMECICD.md)
 - Readme explaining how would the results be evaluated [here](/READMEEVAL.md)

+## Improvement

+1. Add run commands to npm for easy script execution